-- 1 Leaf Paradice, a Japanese tea cafe delivering “true delicious taste of tea” defined by a tea wholesaler Yamaka Katsuyama Shoten
+- 1 Leaf Paradise, a Japanese tea cafe delivering “true delicious taste of tea” defined by a tea wholesaler Yamaka Katsuyama Shoten

 - 2 While processing tea as a tea wholesaler at his company in the morning and at night, he delivers “true delicious taste of tea defined by himself” at his Japanese tea cafe during the daytime

-Leaf Paradice, a Japanese tea cafe delivering “true delicious taste of tea” defined by a tea wholesaler Yamaka Katsuyama Shoten
+Leaf Paradise, a Japanese tea cafe delivering “true delicious taste of tea” defined by a tea wholesaler Yamaka Katsuyama Shoten

 In April 2019, this Japanese tea cafe opened.
 The interior is a welcoming wooden design.